-MTrackJ is an ImageJ plugin to facilitate manual tracking of moving objects in image sequences and the measurement of basic track statistics.
+MTrackJ is an ImageJ plugin to facilitate tracking of moving objects in image sequences and the measurement of track statistics.

 The plugin can handle up to five-dimensional (5D) images of any type supported by ImageJ.

-ImageJ users: installation is accomplished by downloading the following two jar-files to the plugins folder.
+ImageJ users need to manually download the following two jar-files to the plugins folder.

 By downloading any of these files you indicate your agreement to the Terms and Conditions below.

 The source code of MTrackJ is available from GitHub.

 Information on the second file (the support library) is also available.

 See the online manual for information on how to use the plugin.

 See the release notes for information on the present and past versions.